vasulkalivearchive/audio/README.md

 # vasulkalivearchive – Audio Tagging
-This repository contains a console application used for audio content tagging in videos.
+This repository contains a console application for tagging audio tracks of videos using a CNN14 [1] convolutional neural network trained on a dataset of works by Steina and Woody Vasulka.

 ### Running the console application
-Example 1 – Tagging just one video
+Example 1 – Tagging one video
 ```
 python audio_tagging.py --video_path "path/to/video/video.mp4"
 ```
-Example 2 – Tagging multiple videos in one folder
+Example 2 – Tagging multiple videos contained in one folder
 ```
 python audio_tagging.py --video_path "path/to/videos"
 ```